This tutorial shows how to photograph a room's interior when there is a bright view through the window.

-Part 1 lists the steps to shoot the scene, part 2 the steps to render the photos in Photomatix.
+Part 1 lists the steps to shoot the scene, part 2 the steps to merge and render the photos in Photomatix.

 I - Photographing an interior with a bright window

 An interior with bright views out of the windows is a scene with very high contrast.

 Taking several photos (underexposed photos for the windows, overexposed for the interior) will allow you to capture both the interior of the room and what is outside the window, without using lighting equipment.

 The advanced technique for taking the exposures is detailed below.

 Use the advanced technique if you are a professional photographer or when you need to ensure that all details in the view are rendered.
 Otherwise, try the simple technique.

 Turn on all lights available in the room.

 Check that the flash of your camera is switched off.

 Set your camera to Aperture priority mode (usually abbreviated A or Av).